hclpandv/viknetes/README.md

 `viknetes` is a lightweight, pure Bash CLI for quickly creating, testing, and tearing down a small k3d-based Kubernetes cluster.
 It is designed for ephemeral labs, quick experiments, and learning—no background services, no APIs, no state.

-Typical usecase to install on google/azure cloud shell  https://console.cloud.google.com/
+Typical usecase is to install on google cloud shell  https://console.cloud.google.com/ (Azure Cloud Shell runs in a locked-down container environment hence can not use viknetes)

 #### How to setup